alfredomtx/user-management-api/README.md

 # ☕ What is this project?
-> Most applications nowadays need some type of user management API, services to add new users, authenticate login, manage passwords, recover and reset, etc. So I'm building my own 🙂
+> Most applications need some type of user management API, a service to add new users, authenticate login, manage passwords, recover and reset, etc. So I'm building my own 🙂

-This project is a user management REST API built with `Spring Boot 2.6.4` and `Java 11`.
+This project is a User Management REST API built with `Spring Boot 2.6.4` and `Java 11`.
 I intend to use it in my own projects, and it's a way for me to practice what I study and learn about Java/Spring.

 Currently, I'm using this API in my personal project [OldBot](https://oldbot.com.br).